zestedesavoir/zmarkdown/packages/zmarkdown/README.md

     "server": "pm2 start -f server/index.js -i 3 --max-memory-restart 150M",
 ```

-## The Request
+## Requests
 All endpoints respond to `HTTP POST`.
-Requests body is a JSON.
+The request body must be a JSON and `md` is required in every endpoints, `opts` object depends of endpoint, each endpoint have their own options.

 ### URL